 Broadwind Appoints Sachin Shivaram to Board of Directors

-/EIN News/ -- CICERO, Ill., Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Broadwind (NASDAQ: BWEN, or the “Company”), a diversified precision manufacturer of specialized components and solutions serving global markets, today announced the appointment of Mr. Sachin Shivaram to its Board of Directors, effective November 2, 2022.
+CICERO, Ill., Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Broadwind BWEN or the "Company"))), a diversified precision manufacturer of specialized components and solutions serving global markets, today announced the appointment of Mr. Sachin Shivaram to its Board of Directors, effective November 2, 2022.

 Mr. Shivaram brings to Broadwind more than fourteen (14) years of strategic leadership experience within the precision manufacturing sector.
 Since 2019, Mr. Shivaram has served as chief executive officer of Wisconsin Aluminum Foundry, a vertically integrated provider of aluminum and copper-based alloy castings for a wide variety of industries.
 Mr. Shivaram also serves as a member of the Board of Directors of Lodge Cast Iron.